AishuduthG/Beauty-Parlour-Management-System/README.md

 # Beauty-Parlour-Management-System

 Project Name :  Beauty Parlour Management System (BPMS) Language Used :  PHP
 Database :  MySQL
-Software                               :  XAMPP / Wamp / Mamp/ Lamp (anyone)
+Software :  XAMPP

 In this project we use PHP and  Mysql database.
 It has two modules admin and user.